Revolutionary Carbon Conversion Technology Breakthrough: MIT Engineers Use DNA to Efficiently Convert CO2 to CO

 Furthermore, the affordability and scalability of this carbon conversion process make it a promising solution for large-scale implementation.
 The carbon electrodes used in the process are much cheaper than traditional metal electrodes, and the catalysts are also inexpensive, as they do not contain precious metals.
 Additionally, the concentration of catalysts needed on the electrode surface is minimal.

 The implications of this technology are profound for industries seeking to reduce their carbon footprint and contribute to global efforts towards decarbonization.
 It provides a viable pathway for capturing and utilizing carbon dioxide emissions, transforming them into valuable chemical precursors.
-As governments and businesses worldwide strive to meet climate targets and transition to sustainable practices, this carbon conversion technology could play a pivotal role in driving the required changes.
+As governments and businesses worldwide strive to meet climate targets and transition to sustainable practices, this carbon conversion technology might play a pivotal role in driving the required changes.

 Looking to the future, the potential trends emerging from this technology are manifold.
-The development of more efficient catalysts and the optimization of the conversion process could lead to even higher conversion rates and broader applications.
+The development of more efficient catalysts and the optimization of the conversion process might lead to even higher conversion rates and broader applications.
 As the cost of renewable energy continues to decline, the economic viability of large-scale carbon conversion facilities will further improve.

 In terms of recommendations for the industry, investing in research and development to enhance the efficiency and scalability of carbon conversion processes is essential.
 Collaborations between academia, industry, and government organizations should be fostered to accelerate the deployment of this technology.
 Policymakers should also consider creating financial incentives and regulatory frameworks to encourage the adoption of carbon conversion technologies.